-The Office for Equity & Inclusion (OEI) will respect a victim's (and every person's) privacy as much as possible.
-In cases of sexual assault, stalking, domestic or dating violence, the victim is in control of whether any action or investigation moves forward, and the victim's identity can remain private.
-Only in instances of imminent danger to the campus or the threat of a repeated attack by the perpetrator will any action take place without the victim's request, and even then, will be done so in a way to protect the victim's identity as much as possible and will never force a victim to participate in the investigation.
+The Office for Equity & Inclusion (OEI) will respect a complainant's (and every person's) privacy as much as possible.
+In cases of sexual assault, stalking, domestic/dating violence, the complainant is in control of whether any action or investigation moves forward, and the complainant's identity can remain private.
+Only in instances of imminent danger to the campus or the threat of a repeated attack by the perpetrator will any action take place without the complainant's request, and even then, will be done so in a way to protect the complainant's identity as much as possible and will never force a complainant to participate in the investigation.

-There is no statute of limitations (or time limit) for when a complainant or victim can file a claim with the OEI, even if the incident occurred years prior.
+There is no statute of limitations (or time limit) for when a complainant can file a claim with the OEI, even if the incident occurred years prior.
 There are, however, statutes of limitations on bringing criminal cases against defendants; for more info on criminal law statutes of limitations, contact the Title IX Coordinator or the police directly.